najmi-smile/NC-News-API/README.md

 ## Northcoders News API

 ## About
 A RESTful API for Northcoders News, a news aggregation site.
-Built using Node.js (v8.6.0), Express.js (v4.14.0), Mongoose (v3.4.9) and Mongoose(v.4.7.0).
+Built using Node.js (v8.6.0), Express.js (v4.14.0), MongoDB (v3.6.0) and Mongoose(v.4.11.13).

 This API has been deployed to Heroku [here](https://quiet-shore-88770.herokuapp.com/).